2026 Peugeot E-3008 Charging Cost Calculator

 How Much Does It Cost to Charge a 2026 Peugeot E-3008?

 Most Peugeot E-3008 owners charge at home using a Level 2 (240V) charger, which takes approximately 11 hours for a full charge.
-For road trips, the Peugeot E-3008 supports DC fast charging at up to 160 kW via its CCS port, adding approximately 10.4 miles of range per minute of charging.
+For road trips, the Peugeot E-3008 supports DC fast charging via its CCS port, with a modeled fast-charge session of about 27 minutes from 10% to 80%.

 Peugeot E-3008 Charging Cost FAQ